Stewartsl17/Movies-ETL/README.md

 ## Results

-First, we defined a function to read in our three data files and creates three seperate DataFrames.
+First, we defined a function to read in our three data files and creates three separate DataFrames.
 Here is our function:

 ![](https://github.com/Stewartsl17/Movies-ETL/blob/master/Images/ETL%20Function.png)